Toufa7/offseclabs/README.md

 	output -> /secret.txt

-This seems like an interesting place to visit, after that we've got a text seems like a base64 encoded file with the equal the end first guess i thought let's decoded it
+This seems like an interesting place to visit, after that we've got a text seems like a base64 encoded file with the equal sign the end first guess i thought let's decoded it

-	wget ip_add/secret.txt | cat secret.txt | base64 -d > ssh_key.txt
+	wget ip_add/secret.txt ; cat secret.txt ; base64 -d > ssh_key.txt

 This is actually a private key and based on our previous scan we've noticed a port for ssh connection 22